WallarooLabs/wally/lib/buffy/README.md

 ```
 ./market-spread --run-sink -a 127.0.0.1:8000 -t 127.0.0.1:5555
 ```

+If the Market Spread app is writing to a sink address of 127.0.0.1:8000, then those
+messages would be sent to this sink node.

 ### Metrics Receiver
 To run as Metrics Receiver, use the following parameters: